grafana/clickhouse-datasource/docs/sources/_index.md

 ### Templates and variables

 To add a new ClickHouse query variable, refer to [Add a query variable](https://grafana.com/docs/grafana/latest/variables/variable-types/add-query-variable/).
 Use your ClickHouse data source as your data source for the following available queries:

-`Explain each field in the query template editor using definitions`

 After creating a variable, you can use it in your ClickHouse queries by using [Variable syntax](https://grafana.com/docs/grafana/latest/variables/syntax/).
 For more information about variables, refer to [Templates and variables](https://grafana.com/docs/grafana/latest/variables/).